 Other important primary care settings for women and men at risk of STIs and unintended pregnancy were represented in this body of evidence.
 In addition to STI clinics, much of the evidence on intervention effectiveness comes from studies in focused reproductive health provision centers, such as family planning clinics and women's health centers.
-Few studies in the review attempted to identify and recruit individuals at increased STI risk from large health care systems.
+One included trial was implemented in a pediatric health care setting and was found to be effective for delaying self-reported initiation of sexual intercourse.
+The Families Talking Together intervention enrolled mother-child dyads and was designed for African-American and Hispanic youth before they became sexually active.
+125 Few studies in the review attempted to identify and recruit individuals at increased STI risk from large health care systems.
 Instead, the studies selected settings based on the presence of specific increased risk or vulnerable populations.
 It remains to be seen whether the intensive interventions, often involving multiple group counseling encounters and focused on specific populations at risk, can be made available and will be effective in other clinical settings or among more with heterogeneous populations.

 The review was limited to interventions evaluated over the past 20 years, and over one-third were published more than a decade ago.
 Population changes in sexual risk behaviors and risks over this time period may have implications for the applicability of evidence.
 Specifically, the development of effective treatments and a prophylactic agent for HIV infection may have shifted population risk perceptions.
-In addition, the emergence of social networking and dating app platforms has altered the landscape that defines sexual networks and sexual practices.190 Research is needed to better understand risk factors and to develop interventions that can attend to current sexual, social and interpersonal contexts that adolescents and young adults most at risk for STIs must navigate.
+In addition, the emergence of social networking and dating app platforms has altered the landscape that defines sexual networks and sexual practices.
+Research is needed to better understand risk factors and to develop interventions that can attend to current sexual, social and interpersonal contexts that adolescents and young adults most at risk for STIs must navigate.

 Because we limited our review to this time frame, interventions that were evaluated for efficacy prior to 2000 were not included.
-Notably, a large multicenter trial of Project RESPECT that was included in the previous USPSTF review, published in 1998 by Kamb and colleagues,170 was not included in the current review.
+Notably, a large multicenter trial of Project RESPECT that was included in the previous USPSTF review, published in 1998 by Kamb and colleagues, 173 was not included in the current review.
 This large trial of heterosexual men and women (including some adolescents) making STI clinic visits evaluated high- and moderate-duration individual counseling interventions.
 The counseling interventions evaluated were effective compared with STI clinic standard-of-care didactic messages.
 The study results were consistent with the overall results of the current review.
 For individuals making visits to STI clinics, there are evidence-based interventions to prevent future STIs.

 The emergence of new pathogens (e.g., treatment-resistant gonorrhea) and reemergence of old ones (e.g., syphilis) necessitates ongoing efforts to strengthen public health initiatives to prevent STIs.
 Preventive strategies for individuals are similar for sexually transmitted infections, although the risk of transmission of different pathogens is affected by sexual activities and the amount of exposure.
 In addition to the individual protective behaviors that can be addressed with behavioral interventions, public policy and medical practices also have important bearing on the prevalence of disease and risk of exposure.
-Access to health care, to adequate sexual history-taking and STI screening, and to effective treatments and followup are critical for reducing the scope of the STI epidemic in the United States.191 While interventions targeting individual sexual behaviors are important, the unequal risks of STI borne by vulnerable subpopulations are in part owing to social inequality in the distribution of health and community resources.
+Access to health care, to adequate sexual history-taking and STI screening, and to effective treatments and followup are critical for reducing the scope of the STI epidemic in the United States.
+194 While interventions targeting individual sexual behaviors are important, the unequal risks of STI borne by vulnerable subpopulations are in part owing to social inequality in the distribution of health and community resources.